gitonomy/gitlib/doc/api/blame.rst

 Group reading by commit
 -----------------------

-If you plan to display it, you'll probably need a version where lines from same commit are merged.
+If you plan to display it, you'll probably need a version where lines from same commit are grouped.

 To do so, use the *getGroupedLines* method that will return an array like this: